HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-2 Polarization and Orientation.md

 Most repeaters use vertical polarization - that's why pretty much every antenna you see on cars and HTs is standing straight up.
 It's all about playing nice with the repeaters!

 2. **VHF/UHF Weak Signal Work**:

-When you're trying to make those impressive long-distance contacts without repeaters, horizontal is your friend.
+When making long-distance contacts without repeaters, horizontal polarization is typically best.
+Most weak-signal VHF/UHF operators use horizontal antennas because they reduce signal loss due to polarization mismatch and can take better advantage of atmospheric propagation effects.

 > **Key Information:**
 > - *Horizontal polarization is normally used for long-distance CW and SSB contacts on VHF and UHF bands* {{< link id="T3A03" >}}